The Best Small-Cap Funds

-Before adding a small-cap fund to your portfolio mix, though, double check that you don’t already have plenty of exposure to small-company stocks through your core equity fund holdings; Morningstar’s Instant X-Ray feature can help you determine your portfolio’s current small-cap stake.
-While there’s no “right” allocation to small-company stocks, Morningstar’s Lifetime Allocation Indexes (which you can use to benchmark your asset allocation) suggest up to an 11% position in domestic small caps, depending on your life stage.
+Before adding a small-cap fund to your portfolio mix, though, double check that you don't already have plenty of exposure to small-company stocks through your core equity fund holdings; Morningstar's Instant X-Ray feature can help you determine your portfolio's current small-cap stake.
+While there's no "right" allocation to small-company stocks, the Morningstar Lifetime Allocation Indexes (which you can use to benchmark your asset allocation) suggest up to a 12% position in domestic small caps, depending on your life stage.

 If you find you are, in fact, lighter in small-company exposure than you'd like, you can turn to our shortlist of the best small-cap mutual funds and exchange-traded funds-- those funds with at least one share class earning a Morningstar Analyst Rating of Gold--for ideas to investigate further.

 You'll find both index funds and active managers on our list of Gold-rated small-cap funds.
 Passive strategies have several things going for them.
 First, of course, is their cost advantage: All of our Gold-rated passive funds carry below-average expense ratios, which give them a lower hurdle to jump over to generate returns.
 Moreover, passive strategies tend to be more tax-efficient than active strategies, which is a benefit for investors in taxable accounts.
 Finally, passive strategies are less threatened by asset growth than active strategies.